 When you think about enjoying life and all its pleasures, great sex may be one of the first things to pop into your mind.
 The good news is that there’s no reason you can’t have a full and satisfying sex life if you have diabetes.
 But you need to understand how your disease can affect different aspects of your sexuality and sexual function.
+Here’s what people who have diabetes have to say about how to live your best life.

 For Women Only

-- Blood-sugar fluxes.
 Though it’s not a universal experience, many women notice their blood sugar rises a few days before their monthly period begins.
 Researchers suspect (though not all agree) that fluxes in female sex hormones, such as estrogen and progesterone, temporarily make cells more resistant to insulin.
 If you suspect this is a problem for you:

 - For several months, keep a log of when your period begins, then compare it to your daily blood-sugar records.
 If you find a distinct correlation between your glucose levels and your menstrual cycle, talk to your doctor about adjusting your insulin or doses of medication.